 Yet another entry from the depths of social media.

-“Who says that Instagram is just for food pics, business ads and beautiful people?”
+(Becasue who says that Instagram is just for food pics, business ads and beautiful people?)

 If you track down the right kind of people, then you can get a daily (or even hourly - I am not judging) dose of noteworthy design gems - like this one ‘Data (&) Design Manifesto, A 10-points list ‘.